Europe in focus: Stocker discusses security and migration in Tirana

 On May 15, 2025, 47 European heads of state and government will discuss security, migration and competitiveness in Tirana.

-On May 15, 2025, the sixth summit of the European Political Community (EPG) will take place in Tirana, Albania.
-47 heads of state and government of European countries take part in this meeting, including the Austrian Chancellor Christian Stocker (ÖVP).
-The EPG, which was founded in Prague in Prague in October 2022 on the initiative of France President Emmanuel Macron, has established itself as a platform to address European challenges together.
-Central topics are on the agenda for this summit, including Europe's security in the context of the Russian war of aggression against Ukraine, competitiveness and migration.
+The sixth summit of the European Political Community (EPG) will take place on May 15, 2025 in Tirana, Albania.
+47 heads of state and government from European countries are taking part in this meeting, including Austrian Chancellor Christian Stocker (ÖVP).
+The EPG, which was founded in Prague in October 2022 on the initiative of French President Emmanuel Macron, has established itself as a platform to address European challenges together.
+Key issues on the agenda for this summit include Europe's security in the context of Russia's war of aggression against Ukraine, competitiveness and migration.

-Council President António Costa will be present as an important representative of the European Union, while the Albanian Prime Minister Edi Rama will be conducted the summit.
-It should be emphasized that Russia and Belarus are excluded from the event, which underlines the political orientation of the EPG.
+Council President António Costa will be present as key representatives of the European Union, while Albanian Prime Minister Edi Rama will co-chair the summit.
+What is particularly noteworthy is that Russia and Belarus are excluded from the event, which underlines the political orientation of the EPG.

-The consultations will deal intensively with the security of Europe, especially in view of the continuing challenges of the war in Ukraine.
+The deliberations will focus intensively on Europe's security, particularly given the ongoing challenges posed by the war in Ukraine.
 In addition to this central topic, competitiveness and migratory currents in Europe are also discussed.
-Bilateral conversations with various heads of state are also planned for Chancellor Stocker, including Edi Rama (Albania), Jakov Milatović (Montenegro), Aleksandar Vučić (Serbia), Nikol Paschinjan (Armenia) and Vjosa Osmani-Sadriu (Kosovo).
+Bilateral talks are also planned for Chancellor Stocker with various heads of state, including Edi Rama (Albania), Jakov Milatović (Montenegro), Aleksandar Vučić (Serbia), Nikol Pashinjan (Armenia) and Vjosa Osmani-Sadriu (Kosovo).

-Already at the previous summit in June 2023 in Chisinau, Moldova, almost 50 heads of state and government met to form a clear front against the Russian attack war.
-On this occasion, Europeanways blew together with the flags of the Republic of Moldova, which is pro-European.
-The event was located near the Ukrainian border and reflected the geopolitical tensions in the region.
+At the previous summit in June 2023 in Chisinau, Moldova, almost 50 heads of state and government met to form a clear front against the Russian war of aggression.
+On this occasion, European flags flew together with the flags of the Republic of Moldova, which is pro-European.
+The event was based near the Ukrainian border and reflected geopolitical tensions in the region.

 Migration and asylum policy in Europe

-A central topic that could also play a role in the upcoming summit is migration.
-In their reactions to migration and asylum, the EU countries are currently very disagreed.
-While Southern European countries such as Greece and Italy are calling for a fairer distribution of migrants, Eastern European countries such as Poland and Hungary rely on foreclosure and pushbacks that violate EU law and the Geneva Convention on Refugee.
-Pushbacks are violent pushing back of migrants who are looking for protection at EU external borders.
+A central issue that could also play a role at the upcoming summit is migration.
+The EU states are currently very divided in their reactions to migration and asylum.
+While southern European countries such as Greece and Italy are calling for a fairer distribution of migrants, eastern European countries such as Poland and Hungary are relying on isolation and pushbacks that violate EU law and the Geneva Refugee Convention.
+Pushbacks are the violent pushing back of migrants seeking protection at the EU's external borders.

-The increase in migrants from Afghanistan Since the Taliban took over in the summer of 2021, this discussion further fueled.
-In recent years, an increasing willingness to foreclosure has been observed, while the EU was also to focus on human rights and asylum sayings.
-Dealing with refugees also shows unequal treatment: While Ukrainian war refugees are largely received with solidarity, migrants from other crisis regions are often exposed to harsh measures.
+The increase in migrants from Afghanistan since the Taliban came to power in the summer of 2021 has further fueled this discussion.
+In recent years, there has also been an increasing willingness to isolate ourselves, while at the same time the EU should focus on human rights and asylum claims.
+The treatment of refugees also shows unequal treatment: while Ukrainian war refugees are largely welcomed with solidarity, migrants from other crisis regions are often subjected to harsh measures.

-The upcoming summit in Tirana will not only contribute to the discussion of security policy concerns, but could also give decisive impulses for European migration policy, which should focus on both humanitarian and security -political aspects.
-The contrast between the political positions could hardly be clearer and requires urgent solutions at European level.
+The upcoming summit in Tirana will not only contribute to the discussion of security policy concerns, but could also provide decisive impetus for European migration policy, which should focus on both humanitarian and security policy aspects.
+The contrast between political positions could hardly be clearer and requires urgent solutions at European level.